framework-one/framework-one.github.io/source/documentation/3.5/using-subsystems.markdown

 ---
 layout: page
 title: "Using Subsystems in FW/1"
-date: 2015-07-09 19:30
+date: 2015-07-12 21:40
 comments: false
 sharing: false
 footer: true
 ---
-_This is the upcoming (3.5 - develop) documentation - for the current stable release, read the [3.0 documentation](/documentation/3.0/using-subsystems.html)._
+_This is the upcoming (3.5 - clojure) documentation - for the current stable release, read the [3.1 master stable documentation](/documentation/3.1/using-subsystems.html)._

 Subsystems give you a way of dropping one or more small FW/1 applications into an existing one.
 Subsystems can be used to create modules that have no dependencies on the parent application or you can use subsystems to group common functionality together.